Chart Color Schemes

 The educational profile of Rothwell exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 14.8%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 11.0%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.9%).
-Vocational credentials are prevalent, with 40.5% of residents aged 15+ holding such qualifications - advanced diplomas at 11.8% and certificates at 28.7%.
+Vocational credentials are prevalent, with 40.5% of residents aged 15+ holding them - advanced diplomas at 11.8% and certificates at 28.7%.
 Educational participation is high, with 28.9% of residents currently enrolled in formal education.

 This includes 10.6% in primary education, 9.0% in secondary education, and 3.9% pursuing tertiary education.